whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-06-Birchbox-Man-Subscription-Box-September-2015-Review.md

 <p>This 11-in-1 multitool will definitely come in handy for when we go camping, and I think in general it's such a useful tool to have for any guy.
 The size is also travel friendly, smaller than a credit card.</p>

 <br>

+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> My husband absolutely LOVED this month's box.
+It had cool gadgets (earphones and 11-in-1 multitool) plus the skincare was a hit as well, such a great box!
+He was lucky enough to choose the earphones for his Sample Choice item and that alone has a value of $50!
+So it goes without saying how great this month's value was for us.</p>